twilight-goose/Mapping-Stations/README.md

 				load and assign data range overlaps, and create an interactive plot allowing the user to click on stations and see a list of matches.

-ex5.py: FAST :: same as ex4, except uses the OHN dataset for rivers.
+ex5.py: SLOW (OHN IS A LARGE DATASET) :: same as ex4, except uses the OHN dataset for rivers.

 ex6.py: FAST :: match array